The Locker Key

 “And why should I tell you?”

-Wycliffe gets to his feet “Because, you dumb cracker, I will waste your white ass if you don’t.
+Wycliffe got to his feet.
+“Because, you dumb cracker, I will waste your white ass if you don’t.
 Now, who is keepin’ him company?”

 “You don’t scare me, nigger.”